neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 ============

 Lazy Loading is a feature that can be equally helpful and dangerous when it comes to optimizing your application.
-FLOW3 defaults to lazy loading when using Doctrine, i.e. it loads all the data in an object as soon as you fetch the object from the persistence layer but does not fetch data of associated objects.
+TYPO3 Flow defaults to lazy loading when using Doctrine, i.e. it loads all the data in an object as soon as you fetch the object from the persistence layer but does not fetch data of associated objects.
 This avoids massive amounts of objects being reconstituted if you have a large object tree.
 Instead it defers property thawing in